StrangeBeeCorp/docs/docs/thehive/administration/status/create-a-status.md

     **- Value \***

     The name of the status.

+    !!! note "Name can't be changed"
         After you create a status, you can't change its name.
 To use a different name, you must [delete the status](delete-a-status.md) and [create a new one](create-a-status.md).

     **- Color**